ralphje/destructify/docs/fieldspec.rst

    You can check whether a default is set using the :attr:`Field.has_default` attribute.
 The default given a context is obtained by calling ``Field.get_default(context)``

-.. attribute:: Field.convert
+.. attribute:: Field.decoder

-   Using :attr:`Field.convert`, you can change the value of the field in a structure, just before the new :class:`Structure` is created.
+   Using :attr:`Field.decoder`, you can change the value of the field in a structure, just before the new :class:`Structure` is created.
 This is useful if you, for instance, need to adjust the value in some way.
 This is not a replacement for defining your own :class:`Field` type or for calculated fields.
-Rather, it complements :attr:`override`, which has more use cases.

-   You can set it to one of the following:

-   * A value
-   * A callable taking a :attr:`ParsingContext.f` object and the current value of the field
+   You can set it to a callable taking a :attr:`ParsingContext.f` object and the current value of the field

    For instance::

-       Field(convert=3)
-       Field(convert=lambda c, v: c.value if v is None else v)
+       Field(decoder=lambda c, v: c.value if v is None else v)

-   You can check whether an convert is set using the :attr:`Field.has_convert` attribute.
-The convert given a context is obtained by calling ``Field.get_converted_value(value, context)``.
+   You can check whether a decoder is set using the :attr:`Field.has_decoder` attribute.
+The convert given a context is obtained by calling ``Field.get_decoded_value(value, context)``.
 Note, however, that you probably want to call :meth:`Field.get_initial_value` instead.

 .. attribute:: Field.override